Medical expert of the article

 - microbial biofilms, viruses;

-- Immunological disorders (including autoimmune) -
+- immunological disorders (including autoimmune)-

-- chemical damage due to urine reflux;
+- chemical damage due to urinary reflux;

 - neurogenic disorders.

 Understanding the etiopathogenesis of the disease is necessary for adequate therapy.
-It is quite possible, simultaneously or sequentially, several mechanisms of inflammation of the prostate, and all of them should be taken into account in the tactics of patient management.
+Several mechanisms of prostate inflammation are quite possible, simultaneously or sequentially, and all of them should be taken into account in the patient management tactics.

-- inflammation of the prostate, including the course is asymptomatic;
+- inflammation of the prostate, including asymptomatic;

 To determine the category of prostatitis, you need to do the following: